Turn your unruly nasturtiums into a tasty treat to keep and eat (or gift!) with this easy nasturtium capers recipe.

 1. Rinse the nasturtium seeds thoroughly and place them in a jar.

-2. Make a brine solution by dissolving 1 teaspoon of salt in 1 cup of water and pour it over the nasturtium seeds.
+2. Make a brine solution by dissolving one teaspoon of salt in one cup of water and pour it over the nasturtium seeds.
 Place lid on jar and allow it to sit at room temperature for 24 hours.

-4. Drain and well rinse the seeds.
-Place them in a sterilized jar.
+4. Drain and rinse the seeds well.
+Place them in a sterilised jar.

 6. Once sufficiently cooled place lid on jar and refrigerate after opening.
-They will store in the fridge for at least 6 months.
+They will store in the fridge for at least six months.

 Simply use as you would traditional capers, bearing in mind that they have a punchy flavour so a little goes a long way.
 Enjoy!

 Note: pressed nasturtium flowers can be used to decorate the lids or make labels with to sweeten up those jars for gift giving.